Chronological History

 2000

-October 12 – Former CG-31 Shipmate GMM2 Mark A. Hawkins is injured during the terrorist attack on the USS COLE (DDG 67), Adan, Yemen, and is awarded the Purple Heart.
+October 12 – Former CG-31 Shipmate Mark A. Hawkins (GMM2, 85-88) is injured during the terrorist attack on the USS COLE (DDG 67), Adan, Yemen, and is awarded the Purple Heart.
 Less than a year later, Chief Gunner’s Mate Hawkins is gravely injured while at the Pentagon on September 11, 2001, succumbing to his injuries on September 16, 2001.

 2001

-September 11 – Former CG-31 Shipmate GMM2 Mark A. Hawkins is gravely injured while stationed at the Pentagon on the September 11, 2001, succumbing to his injuries on September 16, 2001.
+September 11 – Former CG-31 Shipmate Mark A. Hawkins (GMM2, 85-88) is gravely injured while stationed at the Pentagon on the September 11, 2001, succumbing to his injuries on September 16, 2001.

 2005

 July 22 – Admiral Mike Mullen, CG-31’s former Executive Officer, becomes the 28th Chief of Naval Operations (CNO) and remains in office until 27 September 2007 when he is selected as the 17th Chairman of the Joint Chief of Staff.
+While in office, Admiral Mullen makes the recommendation to the Secretary of the Navy, the Hon.
+Donald C. Winter, to name DDG-104 as USS STERETT becoming the fourth ship to bear Lt.
+Andrew Sterett’s (1778-1807) name.

 July 31 – CG-31 is sold to International Shipbreaking of Brownsville, Texas, for dismantling and recycling.